 If you use the wrong type of herbicide for your grass type, you risk seriously damaging your lawn.
 This is why it’s essential to check the herbicide label and confirm it’s compatible with your type of grass.
 For example, some post-emergent herbicides may only be appropriate for cool-season lawn grasses, while others are made for warm-season grasses.

-- South African work has shown that yellow nutsedge could be controlled to varying degrees by the allelopathic characteristics of https://www.farmersweekly.co.za/agri-technology/farming-for-tomorrow/allelopathy-test-results/
+- South African work has shown that yellow nutgrass could be controlled to varying degrees by the allelopathic characteristics of ryegrass.
+This means that if you overseed turf with a high endophyte perennial ryegrass it will help counter this problem weed.

-- Sugar kills nut grass.
-The best time to do this is in spring as the nut grass begins to sprout.
+- Sugar kills yellow nutgrass.
+The best time to do this is in spring as the nutgrass begins to sprout.

-- Simply sprinkle sugar over your entire lawn and give it a light watering to encourage it into the soil, where it’ll eat away at the nut grass (but leave other types of grass and plant alone).
-It’s best to do this process three or four times during spring to make sure you get any new growth or hardy plants that survived the first couple of rounds.
+- Simply sprinkle sugar over your entire lawn and give it a light watering to wash it into the soil.
+Then let it work its magic.
+The sugar eats away the nutgrass (but leaves everything else alone).
+It’s best to do this process three or four times during spring to make sure you get any new growth or hardy plants that survived the first couple of hits.
 You can use granulated or powdered sugar sprinkled lightly over your lawn or a molasses spray.
-(Mix molasses at a rate of 450 mL to 40L of water in a backpack or manual sprayer.) https://www.gardeningknowhow.com/special/organic/using-sugar-to-kill-weeds.htm
+(Mix molasses at a rate of 450 mL to 40L of water in a backpack or manual sprayer.)

 - Maintain a thick healthy cover of healthy grass and maintain this at a higher height of cut than usual.
 The shade will prevent the nutgrass from germinating.

-When is the best time to control nutgrass?
+When is the best time to treat grass for nutgrass or nutsedge?

-To achieve optimal results, treat your lawn in the late spring or early summer right after the nutsedge nutlets first sprout; when nutsedge is still young, it’s much easier to kill.
+To get the best results, treat your lawn in the late spring or early summer right after the nutsedge nutlets first sprout.
+This is because it’s much easier to kill when it’s still young.
+Very young plants can be hand weeded or you can use a hoe before they have five to six leaves.